lr-m/Tawny/README.md

 # Use Case
 The use case of this project will be to see what keys have been pressed by somebody on a computer based on the audio signatures of captured data, and knowledge of the computer of whose keys were pressed.

+The program will exploit the fact that all laptops of the same brand utilise very similar microphone modules, and keyboards that will sound near identical.
+During model training, various samples of background noise will be added to create a robust model.

 The main program will have both assist and attack functionality:
 - Assist: Record key signatures on the laptop of the user, create the model, and upload to the server (must be verified before pushing out)
 - Attack: Download the relevant model for the laptop being attacked, pass the audio signatures into the program, and let the program do its magic to extract the keys